 As part of the activation process we require the input of billing information which is used to autorenew your service each year.
 This means you will be automatically billed on your activation anniversary date each year.
 If your card needs updated you can do so online at PumpAlarm.com/activate or by giving us a call at 888-454-5051.

-message as soon as the water level returns to normal or AC electrical power is restored to your unit.
+Yes, you will receive a text message as soon as the water level returns to normal or AC electrical power is restored to your unit.

 Notifications are sent as text messages to the phone numbers programmed into your Cellular Water Alarm